In this article:

 Who Uses Private Home Care?

 Private home care supports people in many different situations, especially when they want support in place sooner or need more flexibility than a funded program can provide.
-Read Private Home Care Frequently Asked Questions for more details
+Read Private Home Care Frequently Asked Questions for more details.

 Private care can help bridge the gap while government-subsidised support is still being arranged.